 The personal statement is also the place to elaborate on any elements of your résumé and educational background in response to the 4 desired qualities listed above.

-Your recommendation letters should ideally come from professional supervisors and mentors, although they may also come from professors who know you well enough to speak to the criteria above.
-The most helpful letters will describe:
+Your recommendations should ideally come from professional supervisors and mentors, although they may also come from professors who know you well enough to speak to the criteria above.
+The most helpful recommendation responses will describe:

 - how the recommender anticipates you will benefit from this program